confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 Drops an existing stream.

-If the DELETE TOPIC clause is present, the corresponding Kafka topic is marked for deletion, and if the topic format is AVRO, the corresponding Avro schema is deleted, too.
+If the DELETE TOPIC clause is present, the stream's source topic is marked for deletion, and if the topic format is AVRO, the corresponding Avro schema is deleted, too.
 Topic deletion is asynchronous, and actual removal from brokers may take some time to complete.